danaroemling/mapping-for-linguists/README.md

 Citation:
 Roemling, D., Winter, B., & Grieve, J. (2025).
 Visualizing map data for linguistics using ggplot2: A tutorial with examples from dialectology and typology.
 Journal of Linguistic Geography, 1–15. doi:10.1017/jlg.2024.11

+Also thanks to Adam Leskis for improving the repo for this paper!